Pprave1/MechaCar_Statistical_Analysis/README.md

  ## Study Design: MechaCar vs Competition.

- ### When comparing MechaCar to its competitor’s other metrics that could be of interest to a consumer could include cost, car color, city fuel efficiency, highway fuel efficiency, horsepower, maintenance cost, or safety rating.
+ ### When comparing MechaCar to its competitor’s other metrics that could be of interest to a consumer could include cost, car color, city fuel efficiency, highway fuel
+ ### efficiency, horsepower, maintenance cost, or safety rating.

  1)What metric or metrics are you going to test?

-    The metrics to test dhould be safety rating,hp and highway fuel efficiency,which address some safety concern
+    The metrics to test should be safety rating,hp and highway fuel efficiency,which address some safety concern

  2)What is the null hypothesis or alternative hypothesis?

     HO/null hypothesis is what we believe in the predicted parameter,here the mean of the safety rating is zero.
     H1/alternative hypothesis is what is , <or>than our null hypothesis ,here mean of the safety rating is not zero

  3)What statistical test would you use to test the hypothesis?
 And why?